Restuta/rcn.io/README.md

 Currently we are building a product to help with the above.

-We also think that _promoters_ are magical unicorns who were sent to our planet by divine intervention and we are extremely lucky to have them.
-It's just super hard to organize bike races currently and they are definitely not an ordinal humans.
-It takes skill and enormous effort.
+We also think that _promoters_ are magical unicorns given to us by divine intervention.
+It's super hard to organize bike races and promoters are definitely uber-humans.
+It takes skill, enormous effort and years of dedication.

 ![](https://media0.giphy.com/media/DkwtmuLxFafVm/200.gif)

-So our next steps will be to work with them closely and simplify the way things are so we could have more local events.
+Thus, our next step will be to work with them and simplify the way things are, so we could have more local events.

 ### Our philosophy